By Bazilius Emmanuel – Art in Tanzania internship

 MAJOR ISSUES ASSOCIATED WITH ENVIRONMENT IN TANZANIA

-These issues are related to unsafe exploitation of above resources.
+These issues are related to the unsafe exploitation of the above resources.
 These issues include:

 (a) Illegal and unsustainable wildlife exploitation